netgurru/casestudy-kops-project/README.md

           emptyDir: {}
 ```

-Replace `your-web-application-image` with the actual image of your web application.
+Replace `your-web-application-image` with the actual image of the web application.

 Step 2: Expose the application with a Service: